-By Viv Groskop 2 March 2018
+By Viv Groskop.
+Published in The Guardian, 2018

 Skinheads, truckers, schoolkids, drinkers ...
 Victoria Lomasko captures everyday Russians in powerful graphic novels.
-Now she's in Britain with On the Eve, a show about upheavals to come
+Now she's in Britain with On the Eve, a show about upheavals to come.

 Victoria Lomasko documents the side of Russian life the authorities would rather no one noticed.
-In one typical black and white drawing, a sex worker takes a drag on her cigarette and says: "Some clients ask us to piss on them.
+In one typical black and white drawing, a sex worker takes a dragon her cigarette and says: "Some clients ask us to piss on them.
 But I'd be happy to shit on them, on behalf of all women."